MAT 627, Topics in Complex Analysis: quasiconformal mappings

 Slides:

-I will try to produce PDF slides to persent during class.
-These will be posted here, usually grouped by topic and covering several lectures.
+I will try to produce PDF slides for each class.
+These will be posted here, usually grouped by topic and each collection covering several lectures.

 First day: Brief introduction to quasiconformal mappings and some of the topics I hope to cover.